 10. Please do not litter the roadside.

 Cancellations after this date will forfeit all registration payments, unless there are special circumstances.
-NOTE: Cancellations after this date must be made in writing to the M2M Administrator.
+NOTE: Cancellation requests after this date must be made in writing to the M2M Administrator.

 Substitutions can be made up to the start of the ride through the M2M Administrator, however all substitutions will need to register via the online link.